 When Ozzy and Sharon Osbourne came into the studio, Howard commented that Sharon looked better than ever to him.
 Sharon responded that she recently spent $200,000 on plastic surgery and that part of her procedure involved doctors taking fat from her stomach and injecting it into the lines around her eyes.
 Sharon went on to mention that, like a getting a new car, she spaces out her time under the knife to about once every three years.

-This led Howard to again compliment Sharon on her looks, before admitting that, when he first met her, she was far less attractive than she is now.
-Howard then pointed out that he has always respected Ozzy because of his commitment to Sharon, even when she wasn't at her most attractive physically.
-Ozzie replied that he's been attracted to Sharon since being introduced to her, but that they rarely have sex anymore because of his inability to get an erection, a condition, he said, that has been caused by his dependence on antidepressants.
+This led Howard to again compliment Sharon on her look and point out he has always respected Ozzy because of his commitment to Sharon, even when she wasn't at her most attractive physically.
+Ozzy replied that he's been attracted to Sharon since being introduced to her, but that they rarely have sex anymore because of his inability to get an erection, a condition, he said, that has been caused by his dependence on antidepressants.

 Howard recalled that Ozzy, who was in New York to be inducted into the Rock and Roll Hall of Fame as a member of Black Sabbath, once called the supposed honor "totally irrelevant."
-Ozzie replied that his beliefs about The Hall haven't changed, but that he didn't want to spoil the occasion for his former band mates by not showing up.
-Ozzy added, though, that none of the members of Black Sabbath wants to perform at the event, so Metallica, who will be inducting the band, will play two of their songs instead.
+Ozzy replied that his beliefs about the Hall of Fame haven't changed, but that he didn't want to spoil the occasion for his former band mates by not showing up.
+Ozzy added, though, that none of the members of Black Sabbath want to perform at the event so Metallica, who will be inducting the band, will play two of their songs instead.

 Richard Christy came into the studio and brought up the battle Sharon had with Bruce Dickinson of Iron Maiden.
 Sharon explained that she personally asked Bruce and his band to join the last Ozzfest tour and, despite the fact that Iron Maiden was being paid $185,000 per show, Bruce, out of what she called jealousy, badmouthed Ozzy on stage every night.
-Because of this, Sharon reported that she hired 200 "Hispanic kids," some of whom had worked at the hospital where she recovered from her bout with cancer, to throw eggs at Bruce during the final night of the tour.
+Because of this, Sharon reported that she hired people to throw eggs at Bruce during the final night of the tour.
 Sharon noted that the plan went off without a hitch and that Bruce had a difficult time looking serious onstage that show because of the "eggshells in his mouth."

-Following an argument about Sharon's alleged affair with Ozzy's former guitarist, Randy Rhodes, Sharon revealed that the family lost all of the $10 million it received from MTV's "The Osbournes" on legal fees.
+Sharon also revealed that the family lost all of the $10 million it received from MTV's "The Osbournes" on legal fees.
 Sharon explained that, after the show became such a hit, people started coming out of the woodwork demanding credit for coming up with its concept and that all of the family's earnings from it went into defending itself.
 Howard pointed out that, since he's experiencing the same problem with the money he's spending on lawyers, he understood Sharon's anger.
 Howard went on to say that what really bothered him about Sharon's story was that he was the one who actually came up with the idea for "The Osbournes" after Ozzy and Sharon had been on the program years ago.